 Exposing the true impact of poverty on school life

-The Children's Commission on Poverty is being led by children to discover, for the first time, what poverty really looks like – through young eyes.
+The Children's Commission on Poverty has been led by children to discover, for the first time, what poverty really looks like – through young eyes.

 ‘I hope that the voices of young people within policy can be heard more and more.
 I believe we should be listened to more when tackling the big issues — like child poverty — facing our society today.’